MicroEJ/docs/ApplicationDeveloperGuide/managedc/binding.rst

    import ej.wasm.WasmModule;

-   // This Java class is bound to a WebAssembly module named 'my_app' and
+   // This Java class is bound to a Wasm module named 'my_app' and
    // loaded from the '/my_app.wasm' resource in MicroEJ classpath.
    @WasmModule("my_app")
    public class MyApp {